xirui-geverson-dl/optimization-and-deployment-of-ResNeSt/README.md

 Group members: Haodong Ge, Xirui Fu
 ## Abstract
 In this project, 50-LayerSplit-Attention Network (ResNeSt50) is initially implemented with original bottleneck structure on classificationtask using CIFAR10 dataset.
 To attempt optimizing the model, we innovatively implement split-attention technique on basic block structure.
 For comparison between two structures,both ResNeSt50  models are trained at different GPU types.Then, a transfer learning of both models to the CIFAR100 dataset is done to further verify comparison results.
-For the deployment analysis,  the winner model from the previous part is  converted  and  deployedin both Pytorch and Caffe2 frameworks.
-After model inferences, two frameworks are compared from aspects such as test accuracy, infer-ence time and model sizes.
+For the deployment analysis,  the winner model from the previous part is  converted  and  deployed in both Pytorch and Caffe2 frameworks.
+After model inferences, two frameworks are compared from aspects such as test accuracy, inference time and model sizes.
 ## Diagram
 <img width="793" alt="Screen Shot 2021-05-15 at 9 39 59 AM" src="https://user-images.githubusercontent.com/61107669/118344598-90291a00-b561-11eb-954e-5cb6ab179420.png">